 For a digital realm, Minecraft can be a big place.
 Use the “infinite” world type and the virtual terrain stretches on forever in every direction.
-Locator maps help you keep your bearings, ever more so for younger players who tend to stray from the Minecraft pack.
+Locator maps help you keep your bearings, and are even more important for younger players who tend to stray from the Minecraft pack.
 We show you how to make a map in Minecraft so everyone can find their way home.

 If you created a realm using the “flat” type, you don’t need a map.
 They’re only 256 x 256 blocks, meaning you’ll likely never stray too far from home or fall off the edge.
-Maps are best suited for infinite terrains, with five specific sizes you can create to track anywhere from small to insanely huge distances.
+Maps are best-suited for infinite terrains, with five specific sizes you can create to track short to insanely long distances.

 Determine your map